 I find music in the largely silent flowing motion of Japanese tea ceremony.
 It came as a surprise, however, when my involvement with that art played a role in a musical instrument finding its way to its rightful owner.
 After hearing the shakuhachi played by a master at a gathering at my tea teacher’s home, I obtained a student version of the bamboo flute, thinking I might learn to play it.
 However, the shakuhachi was relegated to a drawer when I had no luck finding a teacher.

-Several years ago, I was introduced to a fellow graduate student of mindfulness studies with a deep interest in Buddhism, and an advanced meditation practice.
-He shared my passion for tea, had experienced the social dynamics of how tea is shared in China and had written about that in a paper.
-But he had never tried the powdered green matcha tea used for Japanese tea ceremony so I invited him over to visit my tea hut to try it.
+Several years ago, I was introduced to a fellow student in my graduate mindfulness studies program who had a deep interest in Buddhism and an advanced meditation practice.
+He shared my passion for tea and wrote about the social dynamics of how tea is shared in China for one of his papers.
+When I learned he had never tried the powdered green matcha tea used for Japanese tea ceremony, I invited him to my tea hut so he could try it.

 After declaring the flavor to be “very silent,” he asked if I knew of any shakuhachi teachers.
 His flute was broken and he greatly missed playing it.